‘B&B’ Recap For Friday, May 10: Hope Must Choose Between Liam & Thomas

 — Bold & The Beautiful (@BandB_CBS) May 10, 2019

-At Forrester Creations, Liam had cornered Thomas.
+At Forrester Creations, Liam cornered Thomas.
 He confronted him about manipulating Hope while he was in Paris.
 He especially did not appreciate the fact that Thomas used Douglas to make her feel guilty.
 Thomas pointed out that Hope could be a full-time mother to his son, while Liam could be a full-time father to the girls.
-Liam admitted that he hated being away from the girls but that did not give him a right to go after his wife.
+Liam admitted that he hated being away from the girls, but that did not give him a right to go after his wife.
 Thomas said that it was about time that Liam manned up and became a father to his daughter.
 He wanted Liam to let Hope go and let her have a family of her own.
 Liam turned to Hope and asked her to be honest.
 He wanted her to tell him what she wanted to do.

 The Bold and the Beautiful airs weekdays on CBS.
 Check back with The Inquisitr for the latest spoilers, recaps, and casting news.